pratyushmishra9920-ship-it/antigravity-life-os/README.md

 It acts as your **second brain**, helping you manage tasks, track habits, generate AI-powered schedules, and improve daily consistency.

+## 🎯 Why Antigravity?

+Most productivity tools are cluttered and overwhelming.
+Antigravity Life OS is built to simplify execution — not just planning.

+It focuses on:
+- Clarity over complexity
+- Action over intention
+- Consistency over motivation

 ---

 ## ✨ Features